INDIA

 Context

 While India ranks in the top 5 of the world’s economies, half of its population lives in poverty, and nearly a third in extreme poverty.
-More than 500 million Indians have no access to toilets and resort to open defecation.
-This is a significant public health concern, as excrements left in the open air or in rivers and streams can be the cause of serious infections and deadly diarrhoea.

 Most young Indians do not receive enough education to be able to look towards the future with hope and optimism and many, especially in rural areas, are forced to drop out of school after primary school for various reasons related to poverty.
 The situation of girls is even more dismal, as it is estimated that they receive, on average, less than four years of schooling throughout their lives.